WellthCare

 HIPAA: protect plan sponsor boundaries

-If the monitoring vendor is operating for the group health plan, glucose readings and adherence data are typically PHI.
-Employers should expect (and require) strict separation: HR and finance teams generally should not receive identifiable health data.
+If the monitoring vendor is operating for the group health plan, glucose readings and adherence data are PHI.
+Employers should expect and require strict separation: HR and finance teams shouldn't receive identifiable health data.
 Reporting should be aggregated and de-identified.

-One common mistake is incentive design that pressures vendors to provide “who didn’t comply” lists in identifiable form.
-Even when the intent is benign, it can undermine trust fast-and trust is what drives engagement.
+One common mistake is incentive design that pressures vendors into providing “who didn’t comply” lists in identifiable form.
+Even when the intent is benign, it undermines trust fast—and trust is what drives engagement.

 ADA/GINA: avoid outcome-based traps